jonathanhliu21/COM-Server/docs/guide/getting-started.md

 ## Using the endpoints

-Assuming that you're using the `com_server` command to run or `has_register_recall` is False when initializing your `RestApiHandler`, then you need to access the `/register` and `/recall` to ensure to the program that there is only one IP/device connecting (see [Recommended Use](/#recommended-use)).
+Assuming that you're using the `com_server` command to run or `has_register_recall` is False when initializing your `RestApiHandler`, then you need to access the `/register` and `/recall` to ensure to the program that there is only one IP/device connecting (see [Recommended Use](/#recommended-use)), unless `has_register_recall` is False.

+However, if you visit an endpoint added using `add_endpoint()` while that endpoint or another endpoint also added using `add_endpoint()` is being used, it will respond with `503 Service Unavailable`.

 When you are beginning to use the serial port, send a GET request to `/register`, and when you are finished, send a GET request to `/recall`.
 There are no arguments needed.

-There is a built-in endpoint for almost every of the methods in `Connection`, in addition to the `send` and `receive` methods of `BaseConnection`.
+This library comes with many built-in routes to interact with the serial port.
 See the [Server API](../../server) for more information on how to use them.
-Note that if you send a request to the `/send` endpoint or a send-based endpoint (an endpoint that sends any data to the serial port) too rapidly (under the time specified in `send_interval`), it will respond with a 502 error.